 After running this tool, I get a new table that has one row per state, one field for each year, and the value in the pills field is appropriately filled in to the cells.
 I no longer have a field called “pills.”

 You may notice that the new table has slightly longer field names.
 The years (or other numbers) are now part of the field name here since year is no longer its own column.
 Many software programs including ArcGIS do not let you start field names with numbers, which is why the numbers need to be a suffix, e.g. “year2019” instead of “2019.”
-If you will be publishing to ArcGIS Online, be sure to put the year in the field aliases too, so that it appears in your legends.
+That’s okay because ArcGIS does let you enter aliases for these field names, which can begin with numbers.

 Example 2: data with multiple categories

 Some stacked datasets are long because they contain values for multiple categories for each geography.
 The Pivot Table tool works just as well for string values as it does for numeric values such as years.
 For example, here I have a table of the opioid pills purchased by pharmacies summarized by state, but instead of values by year, I have values by drug type (hydrocodone vs. oxycodone).